The Black Hole (1979) – scientific discovery layered with a religious and moral subtext

-On December 21st 1979, Disney’s science fiction gamble, The Black Hole, premiered at the Odeon Leicester Square, London.
+On December 21, 1979, Disney’s science fiction gamble, The Black Hole, premiered at the Odeon Leicester Square in London.
 Released the same month as the hotly anticipated Star Trek – The Motion Picture, The Black Hole was a massive gamble for Disney’s live-action studio as its first foray into big-budget science fiction.
-The Black Hole started its cinematic journey in 1974 under the title Space Station One, a space-set disaster movie.
-The idea had been formed during the 70’s resurgence of disaster movies, with box office hits such as Airport (1970) and The Poseidon Adventure (1972).
-Science fiction would play a minor role in the original screenplay, second to the classic disaster movie format.
-However, by late 1977, Star Wars fever had arrived, bringing a resurgence in the traditional space opera and a new toy frenzy that immediately caught Disney’s attention.
-However, Disney’s live-action movies could not match this new public appetite.
-After all, their live-action stable remained firmly stuck in the 60s and early 70s, with films such as Freaky Friday (1976) and the Herbie series.
+The Black Hole began its cinematic journey in 1979 under the title Space Station One, a space-set disaster movie.
+The idea was formed during the 70s resurgence of disaster movies, with box office hits such as Airport (1970) and The Poseidon Adventure (1972).

 READ MORE: THE EMPIRE STRIKES BACK

 This raised an important question: could Space Station One help Disney enter the Hollywood space race?
-Work quickly began on realigning the screenplay, stripping back the disaster movie themes in favour of an action and adventure space odyssey.
+Work quickly began realigning the screenplay, stripping back the disaster movie themes in favour of an action and adventure space odyssey.
 The screenplay adjustments were complete by the end of 1977, and Emmy Award-nominated director Gary Nelson took the helm.
-However, significant challenges still lay before the Disney team.
+However, significant challenges still lie before the Disney team.

 READ MORE: WILLY WONKA AND THE CHOCOLATE FACTORY